Michael Frayn: Television

-In 1980, he presented the Australian journey of the BBC television series Great Railway Journeys of the World.
+In 1980, Frayn presented the Australian journey of the BBC television series Great Railway Journeys of the World.
 His journey took him from Sydney to Perth on the Indian Pacific, with side visits to the Lithgow Zig Zag and a journey on The Ghan's old route from Marree to Alice Springs shortly before the opening of the new line from Tarcoola to Alice Springs.

-Personal Life
+Personal life

-Frayn's wife, Claire Tomalin, is a biographer and literary journalist.
-They and their daughter Rebecca, an actress and filmmaker, live in Chiswick.
+Frayn has three daughters with his first wife, Gillian Palmer: Rebecca, a documentary film maker, writer and actress; Susanna; and Jenny, a television producer.
+Frayn and his second wife, Claire Tomalin, a biographer and literary journalist, live in Petersham, London.